eiffel-community/eiffel-intelligence/wiki/markdown/query.md

 Examples of criterias:

-    // This returns all objects where the object.testCaseExecutions.outcome.id is"TC5"
+    // This returns all objects where the testCaseExecutions.outcome.id is"TC5"
-    // or object.testCaseExecutions.outcome.id is "TC6" and "object.identity"
+    // or testCaseExecutions.outcome.id is "TC6" and "identity"
     // is "pkg:maven/com.mycompany.myproduct/sub-system@1.1.0".

     {
       "criteria": {
         "$or": [
           {
-            "object.testCaseExecutions.outcome.id":"TC5"
+            "testCaseExecutions.outcome.id":"TC5"
           }, {
-            "object.testCaseExecutions.outcome.id":"TC6"
+            "testCaseExecutions.outcome.id":"TC6"
           }
         ],
-        "object.identity":"pkg:maven/com.mycompany.myproduct/sub-system@1.1.0"
+        "identity":"pkg:maven/com.mycompany.myproduct/sub-system@1.1.0"
       }
     }

     // This returns all objects where TC5 succeeded in
-    // the array testCaseExecutions and object.identity is "pkg:maven/com.mycompany.myproduct/sub-system@1.1.0".
+    // the array testCaseExecutions and identity is "pkg:maven/com.mycompany.myproduct/sub-system@1.1.0".
     // Options section is optional.

     {
       "criteria": {
-        "object.testCaseExecutions": {
+        "testCaseExecutions": {
           "$elemMatch": {
             "outcome.conclusion": "SUCCESSFUL",
             "outcome.id": "TC5"